michaelangelopineda/ms2-lumiere/TESTING.md

 - **6. As a user (scented candle aficionado), I want to know where the shops are So that I would know where to go.**
         -In the Stores Page, a map connected with the Google map API can be foun wherein the stores branch can be seen on buttons above the map itself.
         -Upon clicking the location, tthe location will move in the center together with its marker.

+1. On the Home at the top right corner of the page, click the Stores button (desktop)/  Toggler menu (hamburger icon) and click Stores on the dropdown menu (mobile).
+2. Click the Branch location button on top of the map.
+3. This will move the map marker of that store in center of the map.
+4. Upon clicking the marker, it will show the exact location of that Store branch.

 - Desktop
 ![How to use the Store location map](docs/user-story-testing-img/map-desktop.png)